chiefmikey/the-myspace/README.md

 - Solved single page URL navigation by creatively leveraging React Router
 - Improved client flexibility with dynamic string lengths clamped using LinesEllipsis
-- Balanced front end rendering by progressively loading images with Cool Img
+- Balanced front end rendering by using Cool Img to progressively load images

 ## 2007 called, it wants its Myspace profile back